JohanAOstbye/rcon-tui/README.md

 ## install

 ### using releases
-download the newest best release [here](https://github.com/JohanAOstbye/rcon-tui/releases)
+download the newest release [here](https://github.com/JohanAOstbye/rcon-tui/releases)

 //TODO add instructions to add to path and run